April 29, 2026

 Sweaters

 Since most of the time you won’t be able to see what’s on under your heavy coat, packing a few sweaters to put on over your base layer is perfect.
 Basic black, ivory/off-white, or navy are the perfect combination to help you fit right in for a classic Parisian look.
+I own this from Quince and it's perfect.

 What to Wear in Paris